geotim90/Nevini/docs/guild.md

 Configures the in-game name for a specific user in a specific game.

+Users can only configure in-game names for users whose highest role is lower than their highest role.

 By default, you need the **Manage Nicknames** permission to execute this command.<br>
 Permission overrides may be applied on node **guild.ign.set**.